juliancamposes/stoibot/README.md

 #### Twitter account: https://twitter.com/citasestoicas
 #

 Stoibot is a JAVA based bot to tweet every day a quote from a stoic author.
-The target of the bot is create a simple mysql and java based system to test some libraries and the mysql driver.
+The target of the bot is create a simple mysql/mariaDB and java based system to test some libraries and the mysql driver.

 ## Technologies